 This field shall specify the number of Basic Groups which have been physically read and data has not been recovered without requiring the use of C3 correction since the first time the partition was written.
-The number accumulates over the life of the tape shall be zeroed by a format pass.
+The number accumulates over the life of the tape unless a format pass is performed, in which case this field is re-set to the value 0.